BKWLD/shopify-gtm-instrumentor/README.md

 ## Customer Info
 Used to send the customer info to GTM.
-This is not an explicit Enhanced Ecommerce event but many GTM want this data.
+This is not an explicit Enhanced Ecommerce event but many GTM tags want this data.

 ```js
 gtmEcomm.identifyCustomer(customer)